pasta shells with chickpeas and arugula

 Freshly ground black pepper

-½ pound small or medium-sized (up to 1-inch) pasta shells
+½ pound small or medium-sized (up to 1-inch) pasta

 ¼ cup grated Parmesan cheese